- 12 active jobs (view)

 Other Requirements:

-• This position requires the individual to work with various families, youth and children.
-To protect children, youth and vulnerable persons, Wasauksing First Nation requires the individual to provide a vulnerable sector Or criminal record check.
+- This position requires the individual to work with various families, youth, and children.
+To protect children, youth, and vulnerable persons, Wasauksing First Nation requires individuals to provide a CPIC (Criminal record and vulnerable sector check).

 Please send your resume with a cover letter, contact information and two recent employment references to: